SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/1E8xIl3Yge3uCN1Nk1J68XaoNE9-_Ou5PpHejVmFRwP4/doc-text-only.md

-# BEGIN Ethical AI Nexus: Interview participant information sheet
+# BGI Nexus: Interview participant information sheet

-**Topic: AI Ethics and Governance**
+## Topic: AI Ethics and Governance

-Principal investigators: Esther Galfalvi, Haley Lowy, LeeLoo Rose, Vanessa Cardui
+Principal investigators: Esther Galfalvi, Haley Lowy, Vanessa Cardui

-This is the information sheet for participants in interviews conducted to collect data for the BEGIN: Ethical AI project.
+This is the information sheet for participants in interviews conducted to collect data for the BGI Nexus project on ethical AI.

 This interview is part of an initiative to gather thoughts from the general public about AI ethics, safety, and governance.
 We would like to find out what you think about AI, how you feel about the way that AI governance and development is taking place, and how you feel people should be empowered to take part in AI governance.
 In the months after the interviews, we will provide discussion spaces to talk about AI ethics so that you yourself can have a role in shaping the future of AI.

-**What data will we collect?**
+## What data will we collect ?

 **Interviews will include a range of questions about AI ethics and governance.** The questions are not definitive; you can talk about other related topics if they arise.